ucrparlay/Parallel-Strong-Connectivity/README.md

 ```

 The application can auto-detect the format of the input graph based on the suffix of the filename.
 It supports the adjacency graph format from [Problem Based Benchmark suite](http://www.cs.cmu.edu/~pbbs/benchmarks/graphIO.html), whose filename should end with ".adj".
 It also supports binary representation.
-Some of the binary graphs can be found in our [Google Drive](https://drive.google.com/drive/u/3/folders/1ZuhfaLmdL-EyOiWYqZGD1rOy_oSFRWe4).
+For storage limit, we only provide two sample binary graphs in an anonymous [Google Drive](https://drive.google.com/drive/folders/1ztlrVgfLlmbR-McyhiRCtDYoMcR9Tyq3?usp=sharing) folder.
+We will provide all tested graphs in the camera-ready version.

 For storage limit, we don't provide some of the large graphs used in our paper.
 They can be found in [Stanford Network Analysis Project](http://snap.stanford.edu/) and [Web Data Commons](http://webdatacommons.org/hyperlinkgraph/).